Naematelia

 Naematelia is a genus of fungi in the family Naemateliaceae.
 All Naematelia species are parasites of other fungi (Stereum species) and produce anamorphic yeast states.
-Basidiocarps (fruit bodies), when produced, are gelatinous and are colloquially classed among the "jelly fungi".
+When produced, basidiocarps (fruit bodies), are gelatinous and are colloquially classed among the "jelly fungi."
 Four species of Naematelia are currently recognized worldwide.
 One species, Naematelia aurantialba, is commercially cultivated for food.

 Taxonomy

 History

-Naematelia was introduced in 1816 by Elias Magnus Fries for fungal fruit bodies having a gelatinous outer layer and a hard inner core, as in the type species Naematelia encephala.
-The name was subsequently used by some mycologists, whilst others considered Naematelia synonymous with Tremella since its basidia were Tremella-like.
-In a 1961 paper, American mycologist Robert Bandoni showed that the hard inner core of Naematelia encephala was composed largely of host tissue (Stereum sanguinolentum) and that Naematelia therefore represented no more than a Tremella species and its host.
+Naematelia was introduced in 1816 by Elias Magnus Fries for fungal fruit bodies with a gelatinous outer layer and a hard inner core, as in the type species Naematelia encephala.
+Some mycologists subsequently used the name, while others considered Naematelia synonymous with Tremella since its basidia were Tremella-like.
+In a 1961 paper, American mycologist Robert Bandoni showed that the hard inner core of Naematelia encephala was composed largely of host tissue (Stereum sanguinolentum) and that Naematelia, therefore, represented no more than a Tremella species and its host.

-Molecular research, based on cladistic analysis of DNA sequences, has however shown that Tremella is polyphyletic (and hence artificial).
-A different generic name was therefore required for a group of species not closely related to Tremella mesenterica (the type species of Tremella) and in 2015 Naematelia was selected as the earliest such name available.
-Comparatively few species, however, have yet been sequenced.
+However, molecular research, based on cladistic analysis of DNA sequences, has shown that Tremella is polyphyletic (and hence artificial).

+Therefore, a different generic name was required for a group of species not closely related to Tremella mesenterica (the type species of Tremella), and in 2015 Naematelia was selected as the earliest such name available.
+Comparatively few species, however, have yet to be sequenced.

 Description

 Fruit bodies are gelatinous (but may have a hard inner core mainly composed of host hyphae) and are variously cephaliform (like a brain, with folds and ridges), lobed, or foliose (with leaf-like or seaweed-like fronds).
-Colours are typically pinkish, ochraceous, yellow, or brown.
+Colors are typically pinkish, ochraceous, yellow, or brown.